sengsgx/sengsgx/README.md

 	./wrk --threads 2 --connections 100 --duration "10s" --rate <rate> --latency http://<ip>:4711/

 *NOTE*: NGINX running under the SENG Runtime currently does not correctly handle ctrl+C for shutdown.
 It has to be killed instead. (cf. todo)

+####NGINX with auto-nat/shadowing enabled
+The NGINX runtime test can also be executed when auto-nat/shadowing is enabled in the SENG Runtime.
+The auto-nat/shadowing will cause DNAT rules to be auto-added by the SENG Server to make NGINX also reachable under 192.168.178.45.
+In a real setup, the ShadowServer code can be slightly adapted to make NGINX reachable via the gateway IP, or the actual client host IP (in addition to the Enclave IP) instead.

+Preparation:
+1. ensure you built the SENG runtime with SENG_AUTO_NAT defined (cf. runtime build instructions)
+2. ensure you built the client socket blocker helper tool (cf. optional runtime build instructions)
+3. create "SENG_output" and "SENG_prerouting" chains in the host/server iptables "nat" table:
+	$sudo iptables -t nat -N SENG_output
+	$sudo iptables -t nat -N SENG_prerouting
+	$sudo iptables -t nat -A OUTPUT --dst 192.168.178.45 -p tcp --destination-port 4711 -j SENG_output
+	$sudo iptables -t nat -A PREROUTING --dst 192.168.178.45 -p tcp --destination-port 4711 -j SENG_prerouting

+Running:
+1. ensure that the SENG Server is running and using port 12345, localhost
+2. run the auto-nat client helper tool; it is used to block the port in the host network stack, or refuse the shadowing if the requested host port is already in use:
+	$docker-compose run --user encl-dev seng-runtime
+	$cd ~/tools/cli_socket_blocker/build/
+	$./cli_sock_blocker
+3. run NGINX:
+	$docker-compose run --user encl-dev seng-runtime
+	$cd ~/benchmarking/nginx
+	$./nginx_seng_test.bash
+4. connect to NGINX:
+	(a) via the assigned Enclave IP (cf. server output) on port 4711/tcp (b) via 192.168.178.45 on port 4711/tcp, for which DNAT forwarding rules have been auto-added

+*NOTE*: while support for removing auto-nat/shadowing rules on a server socket close is available, it is disabled at the moment; it would affect ongoing, established client sessions that were established through the server socket as well; remove them manually after each test run:
+	$sudo iptables -t nat -D SENG_output 1
+	$sudo iptables -t nat -D SENG_prerouting 1

 ##SENG SDK
 ###Demo App